-Exchange differences arising on translation of the controlled entity and the Company's share of Associates FCTR are recorded in other comprehensive income as described in note 9 and accumulated in a reserve within equity.
+Exchange differences arising on translation of the controlled entity and the Company's share of Associates FCTR are recorded in other comprehensive income and accumulated in a reserve within equity.
 The cumulative amount is reclassified to profit of loss when the net investment is disposed of.